-The manuscript must be written in good academic English, Arabic and Bahasa Indonesia.
+The manuscript must be written in good academic English and Arabic .
 Spelling follows Webster’s International Dictionary.
 To ensure anonymous review, authors should not identify themselves directly or indirectly in their papers.
 Single author should not use the word “we”.
 Authors for whom English is not their native language are encouraged to have their paper checked before submission for grammar and clarity.

 • Article Lenght

 The body of paper must range between 4000-7000- words, written in MS word.
 The allowable length of the manuscript is at Editor’s discretion; However, manuscript with a length less or exceeding the words may be return to the author(s) for revision before the manuscript is considered by the Editors.
 The word count excludes table, figures, and references.

 • Article Title

 The title of the article should be specific and effective, approximately 150 characters.
 Write an article title using simple and straightforward language that can offer readers a glimpse of the content with their first glance.

 The full name of each author, affiliation of each author at the time research was completed and addressed to each author including full postal address, telephone, and email addresses.